Fehings/git_novice/_episodes/02-setup.md

 > {: .language-bash}
 >

-Dracula also has to set his favorite text editor, following this table:
+If you wish to set your favourite text editor, follow this table:

 | Editor             | Configuration command                            |
 |:-------------------|:-------------------------------------------------|